-You are required to submit an assignment on an aspect of the course content defined by yourself.
+You are required to submit an essay on an aspect of the course content defined by yourself.
 You must present this digitally.
 Similar to the opportunities for assignment submission for IDEL, this might be a web essay, a video, an animation, and so on.
+In other words, we are using the term 'essay' very broadly.
 The idea is that you explore the possibilities presented by digital, networked media for representing formal academic knowledge.
-You should agree the topic, medium and the additional assessment criteria (up to three) for your essay with your course tutor before embarking on it.
+You should agree the topic, medium and any (optional) additional assessment criteria (up to three - see below) for your essay with your course tutor before embarking on it.

-You should choose a technology which is most suitable to your own levels of technical ability.
+You should choose a medium which is most suitable to your own levels of technical ability.
 For example, if you are not able to, or have no interest in, making a video or doing something in Prezi, you might build a simple hypertext essay using a free wiki like PBworks or free web building sites like Weebly.
 Technical prowess is not formally assessed - we are rather looking for imaginative and rigorous ways of presenting your academic work online.